wavedrom/github/README.md

 ## Developing

 1. Clone the repository
-2. Run `npm run watch` to enable rebuilds on change
+2. Run `npm i` to install dependencies
-3. Load the `dist` folder as an [unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked) in Chrome
+3. Run `npm run build` to build an Add-on

-:construction: Work In Progress :construction:
+4. Load the `dist` folder as an [unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked) in Chrome